The impressive Ik-Kil Cenote

 ▪ Cenote Ik Kil Entrance Fee

 How much does it cost to enter Ik Kil Cenote?
-The current price in 2020 is 80 pesos (USD 4) for adults and 40 pesos (USD 2) for children.
+The price is 180 pesos (USD 10) for adults.
 Some foreign currencies are accepted, but at a very unfavorable exchange rate.
 There are no group discounts.

 There is a large and free parking area at Ik Kil.
 If you’re driving, you don’t need to worry about finding a parking spot.